-Commuting times also allow studying the extent of labor market integration.
+First, commuting times allow studying the extent of labor market integration.
 If the language barrier separates markets, workers living close to the border will be forced to search further away from their place of residence.
 This suggests that commuting times will tend to be higher in communities that are close to the language border than in communities that are further away from the border.
-The empirical evidence is exactly in contrast to this idea (Figure 5b).
+The empirical evidence is exactly in contrast to this idea (Figure 6a).
 Both in the Latin speaking area and in the German speaking area, commuting times tend to be lower closer to the border than further away.
 What is more, there is no discontinuity in the fraction commuting more than 30 minutes to their workplace at the language border.
-This evidence suggests both that the language border does not constrain job search radius in a one sided fashion and that commuting patterns are similar at the language border.
+This evidence suggests both that the language border does not constrain job search radius in a one sided fashion.